-This means that your volunteer fee is vital in allowing us to operate as a successful rescue center.
-The donation part of your fee allows us to not only feed the animals and support local staff, but also rescue, rehabilitate and release animals and educate the Lao people.
-If you're a numbers person have a look at the graph below to see an estimate on how your money is spent at our center.
+However, with our unexpected need to move and rebuild in 2023 and 2024, your volunteer fee is a vital in allowing us to achieve our need to move and build all new enclosures for our resident animals and future rescues.
+Your payment allows us to build enclosures, improve infrastructure, feed the animals, support local staff, and rescue, rehabilitate and release animals.
+If you're a numbers person, look at the graph below to see an estimate of how your money is spent at our center.

-If you have further questions about how your money supports the center don't hesitate to ask!
+If you have further questions about how your money supports the center, don't hesitate to ask or follow us on social media to see frequent updates on construction and moving activities!